hardy613/es6-notes/async-vs-sync.md

 	})
 ```

-While the database load and responds to the request the rest of the page or
+While the database loads and responds to the request the rest of the page or
-other resources can load.
+other resources cannot load.

 ### Promises and Asynchronous Operations